 A campaign must file semi-annual campaign reports as well as two “pre-election” reports in the months before the election.
 These reports are filed electronically using FPPC Form 460.
 Candidate campaigns receiving contributions of $1,000 or more in during the 90 days prior to an election must also file a FPPC Form 497 electronically within 24 hours.
 Form 497 reports due on a weekend or state holiday, other than the weekend before the election, are extended to the next business day.
 (Note that City candidates may not contribute to other candidates, ballot measures, or charitable organizations.)

-Candidates who do not raise $2,000 or more, and who do not spend $2,000 of their own money, will file an FPPC Form 470, which is subject to a different filing schedule.
+Candidates who do not raise $2,000 or more, and who do not spend $2,000 of their own money, will file an FPPC Form 470 (see candidate.

 Cross-Filing Rules: When a candidate or officeholder controls more than one committee for the purpose of election to office, all committees of that candidate or officeholder MUST file FPPC Form 460 semi-annual and pre-election statements each time any committee statement is due (see Cal.
 Code Regulation Section 18405).

 Voluntary Expenditure Ceilings in Races Other Than Board of Supervisors and Mayor

-A candidate for Assessor, City Attorney, District Attorney, Public Defender, Sheriff, Treasurer, the Board of Education of the San Francisco Unified School District or the Governing Board of the San Francisco Community College District may accept the applicable voluntary expenditure ceiling by filing an Acceptance of Voluntary Expenditure Ceiling Statement (SFEC Form 128) with the Ethics Commission indicating that he or she accepts the applicable expenditure ceiling.
+A candidate for Assessor, City Attorney, District Attorney, Public Defender, Sheriff, Treasurer, the Board of Education of the San Francisco Unified School District or the Governing Board of the San Francisco Community College District may accept the applicable voluntary expenditure ceiling by filing an Acceptance of Voluntary Expenditure Ceiling Statement (Form SFEC-128) with the Ethics Commission indicating that he or she accepts the applicable expenditure ceiling.
 This form is due by the deadline for filing nomination papers and may not be withdrawn once filed.
 The Ethics Commission will post on its website a list of candidates who have accepted the voluntary expenditure ceiling.